Areneko/Eemo_ios/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 We can lift a lot of the cognitive load from trying to simulate event state machines inside every Rx operator onto high level operations over sequences.

-If we don't use Rx but model asynchronous systems, that probably means our code is full of state machines and transient states that we need to simulate instead of abstracting away.
+If we don't use Rx but model asynchronous systems, that probably means that our code is full of state machines and transient states that we need to simulate instead of abstracting away.

 Lists and sequences are probably one of the first concepts mathematicians and programmers learn.